What is COBie, its definition, its history and how it is used?

 Type: All properties are defined by their type with details about the owner, manufacturer, model number, material, warranty information, maintenance period, replacement cost, history of service requests and order.

 Space: Spaces can be rooms inside a building, outdoor spaces such as a walkway or a parking lot, etc. Each equipment should be attached with a specific space where it can be accessed for operation and maintenance reasons.
-This sheet is crucial for space management and tenant management.
+This part is crucial for space management and tenant management.

 Zone: Zones are space groupings that serve some common purposes.
 Therefore, each zone can contain one or multiple spaces inside.
 Zones are often used after the handover procedure, and as a result, they are rarely mentioned during the design and construction phase.